What Is Elf on the Shelf, and How Does It Work?

 When Did Elf on the Shelf Start?

 Elf on the Shelf humbly began as one of Carol Aebersold’s childhood traditions with her family’s elf, Fisbee.
-In 2005, Carol and her two daughters decided to share their childhood tradition with the world.
+In 2005, Carol and her two daughters decided to share their childhood traditions with the world.
 Together, they began a worldwide media sensation when they self-published their book and elf kit, Elf on the Shelf: A Christmas Tradition.

 Since then, the family has created other products inspired by ideas sent in from kids across the globe.
 Currently, they’ve expanded from their traditional Elf on the Shelf kit into Elf Pets, an elf clothing line and even Elf on the Shelf: A Christmas Musical in select cities this year.

 Even with its growing popularity, Carol, Chanda and Christa want to keep one thing constant: to appreciate the elves’ simplicity.
-Christa shared with the Huffpost, “Everyone can enjoy The Elf on the Shelf for its general simplicity.
+Christa shared with the Huffpost: “Everyone can enjoy The Elf on the Shelf for its general simplicity.
 It doesn’t need batteries.
 It’s all about imagination and some Christmas magic in the mix.”

 If you’re looking for a heartwarming Elf on the Shelf alternative, you can try doing “Journey to Bethlehem” this Christmas.